rajatm29/ObjectRecognizer/README.md

 ```

-You can update betweem Resnet50 and SqueezeNet
+You can update between Resnet50 and SqueezeNet